-FODMAP Diet for IBS 101
+FODMAP Diet for IBS

 Until fairly recently, the dietary treatment of irritable bowel syndrome (IBS) was pretty poor.
 The standard advice for years and years was to eat the kind of typical healthy diet that doctors recommended for everyone – lots of fruit and vegetables, plus high fiber cereals and carbohydrates.
-The trouble with this approach was that it was based on very little actual evidence that this diet helped IBS; it was just assumed that a high-fiber diet and five-a-day would benefit everyone.
+The trouble with this approach was that it was based on little actual evidence that this diet helped IBS; it was just assumed that a high-fiber diet would benefit everyone.

-When researchers started to study the effects of these foods on IBS sufferers they found that not only did this kind of diet rarely soothe IBS symptoms, in many people it made them worse.
+When researchers started to study the effects of these foods on IBS sufferers they found that not only did this kind of diet rarely soothe IBS symptoms, but in many people it made them worse.

-What Is FODMAP?
+What is FODMAP?

-FODMAP stands for this almighty mouthful: Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
+If ever a diet needed a handy acronym, it is this one!
+But first, a little education.
+FODMAP stands for this almighty mouthful: fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 Let’s break that down a bit, as there are just two things you need to know to understand this diet.

-Firstly, fermentation is a process where a substance – food in this instance – is broken down into smaller parts by bacteria, yeasts, and micro-organisms.
+Firstly, fermentation is a process where a substance – food in this instance – is broken down into smaller parts by bacteria, yeasts and micro-organisms.
 The gas that is produced during this process is what causes our bowel problems because it bloats the intestines and leads to excess wind and pain.

 Monosaccharide means one carbohydrate unit and is the kind of carb found in honey and some fruit.
 Disaccharide means two carbohydrate units and can be found in the lactose in milk.
-Oligosaccharide means several carb units, found in wheat and rye.
+Oligosaccharide means several carb units, which is found in wheat and rye.

-Finally, the P in FODMAPs stands for polyols which are sugar alcohols, more commonly known as artificial sweeteners such as sorbitol, mannitol, and xylitol.
+Finally, the P in FODMAPs stands for polyols which are sugar alcohols, more commonly known as artificial sweeteners such as sorbitol, mannitol and xylitol.
 These polyols are also found naturally in some fruit and veggies.

 The FODMAP Diet and IBS